 The Contractor shall be responsible to make repairs, and restore the building and/or facilities to original condition, and for any damage that results from installation of Contractor-installed equipment and relocation of current equipment.

-To minimize plate production downtime the Contractor will be required to relocate the existing License Plate production line to a new location within the shop to facilitate the new equipment installation.
-Contractor shall coordinate new equipment installation and existing equipment operation to minimize disruption of manufacturing capabilities.
+.

 PROVIDE POST IMPLEMENTATION SUPPORT

 The Contractor shall provide CSI with the following data and services to assist in the start-up of operations, ensuring satisfactory implementation of the project: